-(Instrument Panel Brightness): Turn the thumbwheel up or down to brighten or dim the instrument panel lights and the radio display.
+(Instrument Panel Lights): Turn the thumbwheel up or down to brighten or dim the instrument panel lights and the radio display.
 The instrument panel lights, cluster, and radio display do not dim to complete darkness.
-Turn the thumbwheel all the way up to turn the dome lamps on.
+The instrument panel light brightness control will only work if the headlamps or parking lamps are on.
+See Exterior Lamps on page 4-10.